ronsj/nextjs-dx-starter/README.md

 Open the `.crt` file.
 The Keychain Access app will open and add it to the "System" keychain.

-Double click on our "localhost" cert, under "Trust" set "When using this certificate" to "Always Trust".
+Double click on the "localhost" cert that was just added.
+Under "Trust" set "When using this certificate" to "Always Trust".

 ### Run the development server: